shiehbeth/bookstore-inventory/README.md

 ```

 ## How to Use:
-Compile using Makefile, and run the book file.
+Login to mySQL '-u root -p password'.
+The password is included in the program.
+Compile using Makefile by running the command 'make re', and run the ./Book file.

 Use the command line to input one of four commands: Add, Show, Search, or Done.
     - Add: Finds a book in the inventory and adds to the user's collection
     - Show: Displays books in the users collections
     - Search: Provides searching functionality